Birnor History, Family Crest & Coats of Arms

 Migration of the Birnor family

-To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
-The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
-But for those who made it, the trip was most often worth it.
-Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
-An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Birnor or a variant listed above: Gregory Berners, who arrived in Halifax, N.S. in 1749; Jane Berners, who settled in Virginia in 1775; and Robert Berner, who arrived in Texas in 1852..
+Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
+Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
+Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Birnor or a variant listed above: Gregory Berners, who arrived in Halifax, N.S. in 1749; Jane Berners, who settled in Virginia in 1775; and Robert Berner, who arrived in Texas in 1852..

 Related Stories +